Azure/autorest.java/typespec-tests/readme.md

 ## Build JAR

-`mvn package -P local,cadl` in project root.
+`mvn package -P local,tsp` in project root.

 This will build `./typespec-extension`, which is basically `preprocessor` and `javagen` combined.